Deep Span Representations for Named Entity Recognition: Introduction

 Inspired by (probably) the most sophisticated implementation of attention mechanism --- Transformer and BERT~\citep{vaswani2017attention, devlin-etal-2019-bert}, we propose DSpERT, which stands for \textbf{D}eep \textbf{Sp}an \textbf{E}ncoder \textbf{R}epresentations from \textbf{T}ransformers.
 It consists of a standard Transformer and a \emph{span Transformer}; the latter uses low-layered span representations as queries, and token representations within the corresponding span as keys and values, and thus aggregates token representations layer by layer from bottom to top.
 Such multi-layered Transformer-style aggregation promisingly produces \emph{deep span representations} of rich semantics, analogously to how BERT yields highly contextualized token representations.

-With weight initialization from pretrained language models (PLMs), \ours\ performs comparably to recent state-of-the-art (SOTA) NER systems on eight well-known benchmarks, spanning nested/flat and English/Chinese tasks.
+With weight initialization from pretrained language models (PLMs), \ours\ performs comparably to recent state-of-the-art (SOTA) NER systems on six well-known benchmarks.
 Experimental results clearly verify the importance of the depth for the span representations.
 In addition, \ours\ achieves particularly amplified performance improvements against its shallow counterparts\footnote{In this paper, unless otherwise specified, we use ``shallow'' to refer to models that construct span representations by shallowly aggregating (typically top) token representations, although the token representations could be ``deep''.} on long-span entities and nested structures.

 Different from most related work which focuses on the decoder designs~\citep{yu-etal-2020-named, li-etal-2020-unified, shen-etal-2021-locate, li2022unified}, we make an effort to optimize the span representations, but employ a simple and standard neural classifier for decoding.
-This exposes the \emph{pre-logit representations} that directly determine the entity prediction results, and thus allows further representation analysis prevalent in a broader machine learning community~\citep{van2008visualizing, krizhevsky2012imagenet}.
+This exposes the \emph{pre-logit representations} that directly determine the entity prediction results, and thus allows further representation analysis widely employed in a broader machine learning community~\citep{van2008visualizing, krizhevsky2012imagenet}.
 This sheds light on neural NER systems towards higher robustness and interpretability~\citep{ouchi-etal-2020-instance}.